Triphala Powder- Ground Amla, Haritaki, Bibhtaki

 - Bibhitaki – In Sanskrit, Bibhitaki is known as “Vibheetaki” in which ‘bheeta’ means fear and ‘Vibheeta’ means lack of fear.
-The whole word “Vibheetaki” means the fruit that takes away the fear of disease.
+The whole word “Vibheetaki” means the fruit that takes away the fear.

 - Haritaki – Haritaki has been regarded very highly from ancient times by traditional healers and it is rightly called the mother of herbs.

 Each fruit in the Triphala powder supports the balance of the ayruvedic doshas.
 Amalaki has a cooling effect, which manages fiery pitta energy.
 Bibhitaki is good for kapha, which maintains the fluid balance in the body, so this is helpful to get things moving throughout the body.
 Haritaki has a heating nature but balances all three doshas but most specifically Vata.

 Uses for Triphala Powder